YatinGupta777/Reddit-flare-detector/README.md

 The best model found here is used in Web App : https://reddit-flare-detector.herokuapp.com/

-Details about the Web App : https://github.com/YatinGupta777/Reddit-Flare-Detector-Web-App
+Details about the Web App : https://github.com/YatinGupta777/Reddit-Flare-Detector-Web-App (A separate Repo to have clean heroku builds, easy to use both the projects if anyone wishes and proper organization)

 Files info :